Polymyalgia rheumatica (PMR) is a condition that causes pain, stiffness and inflammation in the muscles around the shoulders, neck and hips.

 The cause of polymyalgia rheumatica is unknown, but a combination of genetic and environmental factors is thought to be responsible.

 Polymyalgia rheumatica is age-related.
-Most people who are diagnosed with the condition are over 70.
-It's extremely rare in people younger than 50.
+Most people diagnosed with it are over 70, and it's very rare in people younger than 50.
 It's also more common in women than men.

 Treating polymyalgia rheumatica

-The main treatment for polymyalgia rheumatica is a coritcosteroid medication called prednisolone, which is used to help relieve the symptoms.
+A corticosteroid medicine called prednisolone is the main treatment for polymyalgia rheumatica.
+It's used to help relieve the symptoms.

-You'll initially be prescribed a high dose of prednisolone, which will be reduced gradually over time.
+You'll initially be prescribed a moderate dose of prednisolone, which will be gradually reduced over time.

-Most people with polymyalgia rheumatica will need to take a long-term course of corticosteroid treatment (lasting 18 months to two years) to prevent their symptoms returning.
+Most people with polymyalgia rheumatica will need to take a course of corticosteroid treatment that lasts 18 months to 2 years to prevent their symptoms returning.

 Giant cell arteritis

-Around one in five people with polymyalgia rheumatica develop a more serious condition called giant cell arteritis (also known as temporal arteritis), which can cause inflammation in the arteries of the head or neck, resulting in symptoms such as:
+Around 1 in 5 people with polymyalgia rheumatica develop a more serious condition called giant cell arteritis, where the arteries in the head and neck become inflamed.

-Unlike polymyalgia rheumatica, giant cell arteritis requires immediate medical assistance and without prompt treatment it can cause permanent visual impairment.
+Unlike polymyalgia rheumatica, giant cell arteritis requires immediate medical attention.
+This is because it can cause permanent sight loss if not treated promptly.